How to Set-Up a Planer Bridle System for Offshore Fishing

 Nowadays, there are also many great options for artificial Wahoo lures, both lead and resin heads.
 Bullet shaped heads are the most popular, again, in darker color combinations.
 Many anglers also like to use artificial lures with jets in the head for an additional attractant.
 The advantage of using artificial lures is simple, there is no need to worry about washed out baits or time spent rigging ballyhoo.
 You can also get a bit heavier with the artificial baits, just don’t go too heavy as you can unintentionally trip the planer while trolling.
 You’ll get a longer life from artificial lures as the skirts can take a bit more abuse than traditional hair style lures.
 UV additives, either in the resin or the skirt can also help to improve your bait presentation.
 Select your lures based upon targeting Wahoo but be prepared as many other species will fall for a planer bait.
 Oftentimes, it’s been the only line to get a bite when fishing is slow.
 Big Dolphin typically feed deeper in the water column and often fall victim to the planer bait.
 Anglers have also caught many a Tuna, King, and even Billfish on planers.

-Inline planer fishing is still advancing in popularity and for good reason; it’s extremely effective and simplifies fishing for Wahoo.
+Inline planer fishing is still advancing in popularity and for good reason; it’s extremely effective and simplifies fishing for Wahoo and other game fish.
 Also, it’s arguably the easiest way to reach sub-surface feeders with consistency.
 Sure, there is a substantial cost involved in getting started with an inline planer set-up but it pales in comparison to a couple of trips worth of wasted fuel and missed Wahoo bites.
-Try it for yourself and see how many more fish end up in your boat.
+Try it for yourself and see how many more game fish end up in your boat.